minibolt-guide/minibolt/guide/bonus/bitcoin/testnet.md

   $ sudo ufw allow 60001/tcp comment 'allow Electrs TCP from anywhere'
   ```

-When you arrive to the [Configuration](../bitcoin/electrs.md#configuration) section, replace the next lines
+When you arrive to the ["Configuration"](../bitcoin/electrs.md#configuration) section, replace with the next lines

   ```sh
   $ nano /data/electrs/electrs.conf